 - The candidate must have completed their senior secondary education (10+2) with five subjects including Mathematics and English.
-Further, they should have 65% marks in a minimum of two subjects and more than 50% marks the rest of the three subjects.
+Further, they should have 65% marks in a minimum of two subjects and more than 50% marks in the rest of the three subjects.

-- Those who have graduated with any commerce degree such as BBA, B.Com, BMS, etc. However, BA or BSc graduates are also eligible given that they have foundational knowledge of Accountancy.
+- Those who have graduated with any commerce degree such as BBA, B.Com, BMS, etc. However, BA or BSc graduates are also eligible given that they have a foundational knowledge of Accountancy.

 - Those who are preparing for CPT or CA IPCC exams can also apply for ACCA exams

-- If you have completed the CA course and want to gain a global accreditation, you are also eligible.
+- If you have completed the CA course and want to gain global accreditation, you are also eligible.

 The exemptions for the aforementioned categories are as follows:

 |BBA, BCom, BMS and